biblio-excerptise: a book unexamined is not worth having

 The book repeatedly highlights problems with the JEE system.

-Universities abroad select students by considering a large number of
+Top Universities worldwide select students by considering a large number of

 factors, including academic competence, social interaction history, other